shaunadoo97/PP3-Tic-Tac-Toe/README.md

 ## Testing and Code Validation
 In my testing, I validated my code by adding in the input that the answer must be an number.
 I tested by adding in a letter, a number greater than 9, and a special character.

-I added in w to check.
+I added in a letter w to check.

 <img src="assets/images/letter_input.png" width="350" height="50">

-I've added a number greater than nine
+I've added a number greater than nine to check.

 <img src="assets/images/greater_than_nine.png" width="350" height="50">

-Added in a special character which was ???
+Added in a special character which was ??? to check.

 <img src="assets/images/special_characters.png" width="350" height="50">